+This article discusses the charges.
 A single section i.e. Section 71 is used by the legislature to cover all the topics related to debentures in the Companies Act, 2013.
 Companies are required to borrow a huge amount of money very frequently.
-Pursuant to this reason, the requirement of loan by the company might not be fulfilled by a single money lender.
-Several units have to come together to provide a huge amount of loan to the company.
+Pursuant to this reason, the requirement of a loan by the company might not be fulfilled by a single money lender.
+Several units have to come together to provide a huge amount of loans to the company.
 Borrowing money by the method of issuing debentures, thus, becomes one of those ways that are very convenient for the company.

 - Floating charge